lmdensley/crunchy-containers/docs/watcher.md

 ### Watcher Design

-We create a container, crunchy-ose-watch, that lives inside a pod with a master container.
+We create a container, crunchy-watch, that lives inside a pod with a master container.

 The watch container has access to a service account that is used